We make premium shoes, handcrafted locally that give back locally, to fuel our mission.

 We believe it is important to be transparent during this journey and want you to understand some of the challenges we are up against by manufacturing in Los Angeles.
 We believe in fair business practices and fair wages for everyone involved.
 Our pricing model is different.
 We've placed community before cost.
 Unlike most shoes, the majority of the cost to produce our shoes is in the labor to handcraft them.
 As a result, COMUNITY shoes are not cheap.
 That's OK... for now.
 We are confident this the right way to approach business for the long term.

-Our team is lean and mean but we come equipped with decades of footwear industry and marketing experience.
-More important than that – we like hanging out with each other.
-Various paths have brought us together as one, with a shared vision and a belief that we can make a difference in the world, no matter if it is on a small or large scale.
+We are family, literally - as in married.
+We come equipped with decades of footwear industry and marketing experience at larger companies like Nike, ASICS, Vans and TOMS plus a few scrappy startups.
+These various paths have brought us to a shared vision and a belief that we can make a difference in the world, no matter if it is on a small or large scale.
 Together we are the “UMAMI” of the business world.

 Our shared philosophy on life allowed us to flip the business model around and focus on the community rather than just profits, using our shoes as the vehicle to help connect and inspire others to take action.
 We look forward to meeting the challenges of building a business together, and will always make time to laugh while dodging, ducking and diving our way through the obstacles that undoubtedly lie ahead.